 INFORMATION ABOUT FOREST SCHOOL CLASSES

 Making sure your child is dressed appropriately for outdoor play is essential.
 Dress your child in clothes they can get messy in and bring a change of clothes for after class.
+Importantly, keep a positive attitude about cold or rainy days because some of the most fun is had in this type of weather!

 In winter wear a base layer of two-piece silk or wool long johns, a second layer of fleece pants and fleece sweater, and a third layer of waterproof pants/ snow pants and a winter jacket.
 In the rain a full rain suit goes over everything.
 Finally, wear warm waterproof boots with wool socks, a fleece hat and neck warmer, and waterproof mittens or gloves.
 This layering method will keep your child nice and warm in most winter weather!

+Recommended brands are Bogs, Kamik, Columbia, Oakiwear, Gordini, CeLaVi and REI brand.
 We love a local shop called Biddle and Bop.
 Check them out!

 We have a rule of kindness – toward each other and toward nature.
 As environmental stewards, we are in the forest to learn about and protect the land.